ndepergola/Chaos_Theory/README.md

 FILE LIBRARY

+Mandelbrot - Jupyter notebook detailing what the Mandelbrot Set is and how we program it.
+Outputs the visual Mandelbrot Set, shows self-similarity, creates and animation, and explains Julia Sets.

-mandelbrot_anim - gif output of mandelbrot notebook
+mandelbrot_anim - gif output of Mandelbrot notebook